-When a large Central London prep school was rated “Inadequate” by Ofsted in its recent inspection, many parents wondered what to make of school inspection reports.
+When a large Central London prep school was rated “Inadequate” by Ofsted a few years ago, many parents wondered what to make of school inspection reports.
 Opinions on this vary widely, with some parents adamant that they would only consider an “outstanding” school for their child, and others dismissing reports as irrelevant.
 Even among prep school staff I talked to afterwards, many were sympathetic and said that any school could get unlucky if inspected on a bad day.
 But not everybody would agree.
 It is therefore important for parents to know what inspection reports can and cannot tell you and how you need to use them in your school search.

 What happens during an inspection?